-The International Council on Systems Engineering (INCOSE) defines Model-Based Systems Engineering (INGES) as the formalized application of modeling to support system requirements, design, analysis, verification and validation activities beginning in the conceptual design phase and continuing throughout development and later life cycle phases [21].
-The emphasis of MBSE is on leveraging virtual representations of a system to support the various engineering and business activities throughout the life cycle of a product.
+The International Council on Systems Engineering (INCOSE) defines Model-Based Systems Engineering (MBSE) as the formialized application of modelling to support system requirements, design, analysis, verification and validation activities beginning in the conceptual design phase and continuing throughout development and later life cycle phases (21).
+The emphasis of MBSEs is on leveraging virtual representations of a system to support the various engineering and business activities throughout the life cycle of a product.